defencedog/orangepi3b_v2.1/peripherals/README.md

 <img src="network_priority.png" width="500" />

-In the above figure I am setting priority of ocnnection & selecting which device to use to connect it. `wlan0` is built-in Broadcom chip.
+In the above figure I am setting priority of connection & selecting which device to use to connect it. `wlan0` is built-in Broadcom chip.

 > 100 -> high priority
 >